Allotments Tenancy Agreement Oct 2024 - Sept 2025

 Blackberries can be grown but must be kept under control.

-7.4 Any notice required by the Agreement to be given to the Council shall be delivered to or sent by post to the Clerk of the Council.
+6.4 Any notice required by the Agreement to be given to the Council shall be delivered to or sent by post, email or telephone to the Clerk of the Council.
 Any notice to be given to the tenant shall be treated as sufficiently served if delivered to, left at or sent by ordinary post to the tenant’s address at the head of this Agreement.

-Tenants of plots not meeting the 50% cultivation definition, will receive a warning letter and will have 2 weeks to respond with their intentions and a further 4 weeks to bring the plot into 50% cultivation.
-If no response is received within the 2 weeks or the plot is not brought back into 50% cultivation and no extenuating circumstances have been reported to the Parish Council a notice to quit will be issued.
+Tenants of plots not meeting the 50% cultivation definition, will receive a warning letter and will have 2 weeks to respond with their intentions and a further 2 weeks to bring the plot into 50% cultivation.
+If no response is received within the 2 weeks or the plot is not brought back into 50% cultivation and no extenuating circumstances have been reported to the Parish Council; a Notice to Quit will be issued.

-8.3 Should a tenancy be terminated either by the Tenant or by the Parish Council following the service of a notice to quit, the Parish Council holds the right to invoice the Tenant any reasonable costs incurred by the Council to return a plot to a reasonable standard to enable it to be re-let.
+7.3 Should a tenancy be terminated either by the Tenant or by the Parish Council following the service of a Notice to Quit, the Parish Council holds the right to invoice the Tenant any reasonable costs incurred by the Council to return a plot to a reasonable standard to enable it to be re-let.
 Failure to pay any costs may result in a case being pursued through the small claims court.

 Any rents paid to the Council will not be refunded to the tenant should the tenancy be terminated by either party before the end of the annual rental period, for which it was paid.

-9.2 Any disputes between tenants, should try to be resolved amicably before referring to the parish council where Deeping St James Parish Council’s decision will be final.
+8.2 Any disputes between tenants, should try to be resolved amicably before referring to the Parish Council where Deeping St James Parish Council’s decision will be final.

 Julie Fortnum